Graduate Student Handbook

 Unfortunately, we are unable to share this information.

-All students in the Ph.D. program receive, for up to five years, a funding package consisting of tuition, fees, and a stipend.
+All students in the PhD program receive, for up to five years, a funding package consisting of tuition, fees, and a stipend.
 These fellowships are awarded in recognition of academic achievement and in expectation of scholarly success; they are contingent upon the student remaining in good academic standing.
 Summer support, while not guaranteed, is generally provided.
 Teaching and research experience are considered important aspects of the training of graduate students.
 Thus, graduate fellowships include some teaching and research apprenticeship.
-Ph.D. students are given funds to purchase a laptop PC, and additional computing resources are supplied for research projects as necessary.
-The Department also subsidizes up to $750 of travel expenses each year for students who make presentations at scientific meetings.
+PhD students are given funds to purchase a laptop PC, and additional computing resources are supplied for research projects as necessary.
+The Department also subsidizes travel expenses for up to two scientific meetings and/or conferences per year for those students selected to present.
 Additional matching funds from the Graduate School Arts and Sciences are available to students who have passed the oral qualifying exam.

 We receive more than 450 applications a year and there are many students in our applicant pool who are qualified for our program.
 However, we can only admit a few top students.
 Before seeing the entire applicant pool, we cannot comment on admission probabilities.